karimova/UCI_HW_Karimova/09-SQL-Challenge/README.md

 2. Data Analysis

 ## Data Modeling

 Inspect the CSVs and sketch out an ERD of the tables.

 QuickDBD tool was used to scetch EDR [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).

-Data types, primary keys, foreign keys, and other constraints were specified.
+Data types, primary keys, foreign keys, and other constraints were specified:

 <img src="Images/QuickDBD-fig.png">

+The SQL sctipt for ERD schema can be found here: [EDR_schemata.sql](EDR_schemata.sql)

-## Data Engineering
+## Data Engineering and Analysis

+[Data_Modeling.sql](Data_Modeling.sql) script was used for this part.

 Each CSV file was imported into into the corresponding SQL table.

-Data_Modeling.sql script [link](Data_Modeling.sql)

-## Data Analysis

-Once you have a complete database, do the following:
+After the database was completed the following procedures were performed:

 1. List the following details of each employee: employee number, last name, first name, sex, and salary.